mthom/scryer-prolog/README.md

 * Mode declarations.
 * Extensions for clp(FD).
 * `if_` and related predicates, following the developments of the paper "Indexing `dif/2`".
-* Strings, blobs, and other data types typical of Prolog that may not yet know of or have left out.
+* Strings, blobs, and other data types.

 ## Phase 3